trilitech/tezos-developer-docs/src/pages/docs/welcome/modules/modules.md

 <CardsWrapper>
   <OverlayCard
-      description="What is a blockchain and how it works." icon="img/icons/blockchain-big-light.svg"
+      description="What is a blockchain and how does it work." icon="img/icons/blockchain-big-light.svg"
       iconDark="img/icons/blockchain-big-dark.svg"
       title="Blockchain Basics"
       to="/blockchain-basics"
   />
   <OverlayCard
-      description="What is Tezos and how it works." icon="img/icons/tezos-big-light.svg"
+      description="What is Tezos and how does it work." icon="img/icons/tezos-big-light.svg"
       iconDark="img/icons/tezos-big-dark.svg"
       title="Tezos Basics"